Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 }
 ~~~

 ## Creating the game's state stream

 The `gameFactory()` function returns an RxJS observable, respecting the current difficulty and the player's score from last round.
-Let's dissect it line by line.
+It's the heart of the game and called at the beginning of each round, spawning a new stream of Immutable.js collections.
+Let's dissect the `gameFactory()` line by line.

 ~~~js
 function gameFactory(stage, score) {